Australian Shepherd Border Collie Mix | Meet The Border Aussie

 Both parent breeds share the same coloration patterns that are acceptable, despite the fact that reds tend to be more popular among Aussies, and black and whites are more popular among Border Collies.

-One of the most exciting coloration patterns that occurs in both breeds is known as merle, a striking marbling pattern that really stands out.
+One of the most exciting coloration patterns that occurs in both breeds is known as merle (usually coming in red merle or blue merle), a striking marbling pattern that really stands out.
 In many cases, merle coloration also includes polychromatic eyes where the eyes are either also marbled, or each has its own unique color.

 Both parents tend to have soft, medium length hair which will develop a thick downy undercoat in colder climates.
 Border Aussies tend to be relatively moderate to heavy shedders and a weekly brush through outside is recommended.